roy-mdr/es-web-notify/README.md

 `/state`
 Overview of the server state (connections)

+`/memory`
+Overview of the server current memory consumption

 `/alive`
 Keeps a connection alive.
 By hitting this endpoint before the connection times out with the correct `connection_id` and `connection_secret` it will reset the given `connection_id` timeout.
 A maximum of resets can be configured in the server.
 It returns the `connection_id`, a new `connection_secret` and the `connection_timeout` set by the server.